Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Introduction

 Although existing data-driven models provide rapid and accurate stability classification, this binary output offers limited actionable insight for system operators \cite{zhao2022structure, ye2024use}.
 Consequently, TSA research has shifted toward predicting detailed dynamic trajectories, which are critical for informing corrective actions such as load shedding or out-of-step (OOS) SG tripping \cite{ye2024use}.
 One prominent approach involves physics-informed neural networks (PINNs), which incorporate physical constraints as regularization terms to predict system dynamics \cite{misyris2020physics}.
 However, the applicability of early PINN models was often limited to stable OCs.
 Subsequent work on physics-following neural networks (PFNNs) has sought to improve generalization across both stable and unstable cases by introducing time-varying algebraic parameters and supervised initialization into the PINN framework \cite{shen2025physics}.
 Other notable strategies include using LSTMs with separate processing pipeline for stable and unstable samples \cite{ye2024use} and leveraging Fourier neural operators (FNOs) to predict transients in the frequency domain, thereby simplifying the learning task \cite{cui2023frequency}.

 { While the methods in \cite{shen2025physics, ye2024use, cui2023frequency} improve prediction accuracy in mixed stable/unstable OCs, they exhibit poor generalization to unseen faults.
 To address this, the stochastic variational deep kernel regressor (SVDKR)-based framework in \cite{tan2025bayesian} integrates an OOS detector for classifying SGs as stable or unstable.
 Dedicated SVDKR predictors are trained per stability class, followed by per-SG error correctors to refine unit-level predictions.
 Although this improves robustness, the parameter complexity and computational overhead hinder its scalability to large systems with numerous SGs.
 The deep neural representation (DNR) framework was proposed to mitigate these issues \cite{zhao2022structure}, using a unified graph attention and GRU architecture to predict dynamics in a single model.
 This design enhances performance under unseen faults but suffers from significant cumulative error amplification over long prediction horizons.
-More importantly, both the SVDKR \cite{tan2025bayesian} and DNR \cite{zhao2022structure} frameworks are designed for a single system.
-They lack the ability to generalize across heterogeneous power systems with different topologies and SG configurations, necessitating laborious retraining for each new system.}
+More importantly, both the SVDKR \cite{tan2025bayesian} and DNR \cite{zhao2022structure} frameworks are designed for a single system. {They lack the ability to generalize across heterogeneous power systems with different topologies and SG configurations, necessitating laborious retraining for each new system.
+This fundamental limitation—the absence of cross-system generalization capability—represents a critical knowledge gap in current TSA research, preventing the development of universal frameworks that could enable efficient knowledge transfer across diverse power networks.} }